-(Mark [x] N 13 OR 15(d) OF THE SECURITIES EXCHANGE A ACT OF 1934 [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from to Commission File Number 001-36589 WILHELMINA INTERNATIONAL, INC. (Exact name of registrant as specified in its charter) Delaware 74-2781950 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification Number) 200 Crescent Court, Suite 1400, Dallas Tevas 75201 (Address of principal executive offic (Zip Code) Se (214) 661-7488 (Registrant's telephone number, including area code) ecurities Registered Pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value WHLM Nasdaq Capital Market rities Registered Pursuant to Section 12(g) of the Act: No Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. [] Yes [x] No Indicate by check mark if the registrant is not requir ed to file reports pursuant to Section 13 or Section 15(d) of the Act. [] Yes [x] No r 15(d) of the Securities Exchange Act of 1934 during the n subject to such filing requirements for the past 90 days. (§232.4 ubmitted electronically every Interactive Data File requir r for such shorter period that the registrant was required t ed to be submitted pursuant to Rule 405 of Regulation S-To submit such files). [x] Yes [] No
+FURINI 10-K (Mark One) [x] ANNUAL REPORT PURSUANT TO SEC For the Fiscal Year Ended December 31, 2020 . , TIES EXCHANGE ACT OF 1934 [] TRANSITION REPORT PURSUANT TO For the Transition Period from to CURITIES EXCHANGE ACT OF 1934 Commission File Number 001 - 36589 WILHELMINA INTERNATION (Exact name of registrant as specified Delaware (State or other jurisdiction of incorporation or organization) 74-2781950 (IRS Employer Identification Number) 200 Crescent Court, Suite 1400, D (Address of principal executive 75201 (Zip Code) (214) 661-7488 (Registrant's telephone number, include curities Registered Pursuant to Section Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value WHLM Nasdaq Capital Market rities Registered Pursuant to Section 12(a well-known seasoned issuer, as defin g) of the Act: None ed in Rule 405 of the Securities Act. [] Yes [x] No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. [] Yes [x] No ich shorter period that the registrant wa be filed by Section 13 or 15(d) of the Securities Exchange Acs required to file such reports), and (2) has been subject to such Interactive Data File required to be submitted pursuant to Ruler such shorter period that the registrant was required to submi

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.